 -Globe And Mail

 My first drawings were sketches of the women I saw in black and white movies when I was two years old.
 My mother used to paint still life watercolors in the afternoon.
 Sometimes I could evade nap time if I sat quietly, drawing beside her easel.
 She usually had an old movie playing while she worked.
 I was captivated by the women in those films and that’s all I wanted to draw.
 As I got older, I discovered classic Hollywood studio photographers like George Hurrell and spent hours in the library drawing from giant books of Hollywood stills.
-I sketched images from the silent era through to the 50’s.
-I became fixated on the caustic way atmosphere was used as part of the story telling.
+I sketched images from the silent era through to the 50’s, learning to incorporate story-telling through a filmic style of evocative atmosphere and lighting.
 This was my only training in the visual arts.
-Eventually, by the time I started creating my own scenes and characters, that vintage cinematic style was baked into my technique.
-By learning on my own, a distinct style surfaced through my ignorance of more traditional approaches.
-In all my years of visiting galleries, I’d never seen anything remotely similar to the particular hybrid of genres that made up my work.
+Eventually, by the time I started creating my own scenes and characters, that vintage cinematic style was baked into my hand.
+By learning on my own, a distinct style surfaced out of ignorance of more traditional painting methods.
+In all my years of visiting galleries, I’d never seen anything similar to the peculiar hybrid of techniques that made up my work.
 I assumed it would never be taken seriously in the world of fine art.
 So I looked for work in illustration.
 Then one day, while visiting a friend’s loft in Toronto, I saw a large print on the wall by a pop surrealism artist.
 That was when I discovered there was a contemporary art movement that I unknowingly belonged to, although it hadn’t reached Canada.
 I soon managed to get my first proper gallery show in 2009, and then my first large scale solo exhibition VIRAGO in 2010.
-After the surprising success of that show I was able to focus completely on my work.
-Since then my paintings have been shown in galleries and museums around the world.
+After the surprising success of that show my work started gaining notoriety and interest in other parts of the world.

 “Brooks has garnered an international reputation for his disproportioned “girls,” a continuing body of work that revolves around female characters who assert their strength, glamour, danger, or apathy toward the viewer through a detailed visual language, Ultimately revealing complicated relationships to power.”